damien-dupre/dcu-r-tutorials/slides/slide_03_06.md

 # Summary to ggplot()

-Finally, one of the most useful possibility will be to summarise variables per groups and to display these informations in figures.
+Finally, one of the most useful possibilities will be to summarise variables per groups and to display this information in figures.

-For example, let's create the average population per continent and display how this average evolve with the time:
+For example, let's create the average population per continent and display how this average evolves with time:

 ```r
 gapminder %>%